 Descriptions of suitable habitats in TPWD's Rare Threatened and Endangered Species (RTEST) lists were reviewed, and field work was completed by qualified biologists.
-Suitable habitat for six statelisted threatened or endangered species, two federally proposed threatened species, one federally listed candidate species, and 29 Species of Greatest Conservation Need (SGCN) is potentially found in the project area.
+Suitable habitat for five state-listed threatened or endangered species, three federally proposed threatened species (the alligator snapping turtle, Louisiana pigtoe, and the Texas fawnsfoot), one federally proposed endangered species (the Texas heelsplitter), one federally listed candidate species (the monarch butterfly), and 28 Species of Greatest Conservation Need (SGCN) is potentially found in the project area.
 The suitable habitat identified is located within all Alternative Alignments.
 TxDOT BMPs would be implemented for the state-listed threatened or endangered species and the SGCN to minimize or avoid impacts to the species.
 Additional TxDOT BMPs have been proposed by TxDOT and were confirmed through the coordination process.
 Early coordination with the TPWD was initiated for Alternatives 1-4 on 12/31/2020 and completed on 03/23/2021.
-Early coordination with TPWD will be re-initiated on the Recommended Preferred Alternative during the FEIS.

 Four species and four natural vegetation communities were identified on the Texas Natural Diversity Database (TXNDD) list within a ten-mile buffer of the project area.
 None of the listed vegetation communities were located within the project area during a survey by a qualified biologist.
 The proposed project would have no impact on the vegetation communities listed.

 The U.S. Fish and Wildlife Service (USFWS) Official Species List was reviewed as a list of federally listed species that are within the range of the project area.
 Descriptions of suitable habitat were evaluated using best available resources, and field work was completed by qualified biologists.
-Suitable habitat was identified within the project area for two federally proposed threatened species and one federally listed candidate species, however, no suitable habitat for federally listed threatened or endangered species with a full listing status was found in the project area.
+Suitable habitat was identified within the project area for three federally proposed threatened species, one federally proposed endangered species, and one federally listed candidate species, however, no suitable habitat for federally listed threatened or endangered species with a full listing status was found in the project area.
 The current analysis indicates no effect to federally listed species with a full listing status.
 If federally listed species change, those species would be analyzed and section 7 consultation with USFWS would be initiated as necessary.